 Each course is 28 days.
-Day 1 you get drops.
-After that, there is a break for 27 days, before a new course starts.
-During the treatment, your blood samples and any side effects are monitored
+Day 1, you get an IV.
+You will also receive a portable infusion pump that doses fluorouracil for 4 days at home.
+After that, there is a break of 24 days, before a new course starts.

+During treatment your blood tests and any side effects.